Our charity go above and beyond for those in South Tyneside, Sunderland and the surrounding areas.

 For the most recent accounts reported to the charity commission , for the South Tyneside Charity (charity number 1059500) click here and for the Sunderland Charity (Charity Number 1052366) click here.

-Like all NHS charities we have multiple 'funds' held within each charity, they are essentially mini charities within the main charity.
+Like all NHS charities we have multiple funds held within each charity, which are essentially mini charities within the main charity.
 Every ward and service will have at least one fund attached to it, money donated to a specific fund can only be spent on activity linked to that fund.
 For example, if you donate to our neonatal fund the money will only be used to improve the facilities and services on the neonatal unit and will not be used elsewhere.